Chester City Police Department, Pennsylvania

 Police Officer Bobby Boyle died as a result of complications from cancer that developed from directing traffic and crowd control during the Wade Dump Fire.

 During the response, Officer Boyle was assigned to direct traffic and crowd control for a full eight-hour shift.
-His uniform was ruined due to the chemicals of the fire and his boots were melted.
+The fire's chemicals ruined his uniform and melted his boots.

 He was diagnosed with metastatic colon cancer in February 1988 and subsequently died on March 28th, 1988.